gmaslowski/gmaslowski.github.com/_posts/2019-06-10-akka-cluster-giter8-template.markdown

 comments: true
 ---

 Couple of times already I've found myself in a situation that I wanted to prototype something based on Akka Cluster.
-And than I was just reviewing the [Akka Cluster Usage Sample](https://doc.akka.io/docs/akka/2.5.5/scala/cluster-usage.html#a-simple-cluster-example) and downloading the sample, or have used one of my already used examples.
-The problem with that approach was that all of them already had code and configuration in it, which I didn't need, package names set and things like that.
+In order to do that I was almost always reviewing the [Akka Cluster Usage Sample](https://doc.akka.io/docs/akka/2.5.5/scala/cluster-usage.html#a-simple-cluster-example) and downloading the sample, or have used one of my already created examples.
+The problem with that approach is that all of the samples already have code and configuration in it.
+Mostly, with new prototypes, I don't need package names, configurations and snippets of code remaning from other prototypes..

 So this time, when I wanted to prototype an actor based PubSub dispatching mechanism on Akka Cluster, I decided to finally extract a template for that, so it doesn't take half an hour to get a cluster running locally.